 - The Bottle308 Congress St. Close

 Built in 1934 by Arthur Gagner, the Bottle’ s original purpose was to sell Gagner’ s homemade ice cream on Route 44 in Taunton, MA.

 Decades later the structure was abandoned when Hood decided to purchase, restore and donate it to the Boston Children’s Museum The bottle made its journey to Fort Point by barge in April of 1977, many calling the event the “Great Bottle Sail.”
 The bottle is 40 feet tall 15,000 pounds; it would take about 58,620 gallons to fill.

 Director of Project Services

-With 30 years of real estate experience, Jim’s project management expertise combines smart design, technical acumen and good judgement as an advocate for our clients.
+With over 30 years of real estate experience, Jim’s project management expertise combines smart design, technical acumen and good judgment as an advocate for our clients.

-As Putnam Investment’s Project Manager for their new headquarters in Boston, Jim is responsible for driving critical schedule and budget goals for a 250,000 square foot project that includes the construction of a new roof terrace, state-of-the-art conference center and auditorium.
-Jim’s ability to promote a trusted team environment and thus, maximize the contributions of every discipline; architects, engineers, construction managers and furniture dealers, proves invaluable to clients.
+As Putnam Investments’ Project Manager for their new headquarters in Boston, Jim is responsible for driving critical schedule and budget goals for a 250,000 square foot project that includes the construction of a new roof terrace, state-of-the-art conference center and auditorium as well as eight floors of new office space.
+Jim’s ability to promote a trusted team environment maximizes the contributions of every discipline: architects; engineers; builders and furniture vendors, as he proves to be invaluable to clients.

 - Congress St. BridgeCongress St, Boston MA Close